Welcome to the Rotary Club of Camberwell

 Rotary Camberwell continued its tradition of inducting the current Mayor of Boroondara.
 Mayor Cr Sophie Torney was inducted as an Honorary Member of the Club on 5th February 2025.

-Mayor Cr Torney has extensive community involvement serving in various leadership and volunteer roles, including as President of the MLC Parents’ Association, managing junior football teams, and supporting numerous charities such as Boroondara Community Outreach, You Matter, and the Melbourne Indigenous Transition School.
+Mayor Cr Torney has extensive community involvement serving in various leadership and volunteer roles, including President of the MLC Parents’ Association, managing junior football teams, and supporting numerous charities such as Boroondara Community Outreach, You Matter, and the Melbourne Indigenous Transition School.
 Additionally, she is passionate about environmental causes.

 A warm welcome to our newest club member.